-- 16. This policy covers matters arising from the range of functions and duties falling to the licensing authority under the Gambling Act 2005. . - 17.
-The main functions of the licensing authority are to: - Licence premises for gambling activities; - Consider notices given for the temporary use of premises for gambling; - Grant permits for gaming and gambling machines in clubs and miners' welfare institutes: - Regulate gaming and gaming machines in alcohol-licensed premises; - Grant permits to family entertainment centres (FECs) for the use of certain lower stake gaming machines; - Grant permits for prize gaming; - Consider occasional use notices for betting at tracks; and - Register small societies' lotteries. - 18.
+- 17. This policy covers matters arising from the range of functions and duties falling to the licensing authority under the Gambling Act 2005. - 18.
+The main functions of the licensing authority are to: - Licence premises for gambling activities (including betting shops and adult gaming centres); - Consider notices given for the temporary use of premises for gambling; - Grant permits for gaming and gambling machines in clubs and miners' welfare institutes; - Regulate gaming and gaming machines in alcohol-licensed premises; - Grant permits to family entertainment centres (FECs) for the use of certain lower stake gaming machines; - Grant permits for prize gaming; - Consider occasional use notices for betting at tracks; and - Register small societies' lotteries. - 19.
 The authority also has an obligation to provide information to the Gambling Commission, including details of licences, permits and registrations issued.